Wheat free food fact file

 Cranberries

 Cranberries are native to North America and northern Europe.
-The berries are harvested somewhat unusually by flooding the fields that they grow in.
-The berries float to the surface because they have a small air pocket inside and then are collected from the water and the moisture on them allowed to dry off before packaging or processing.
+The berries are harvested, somewhat unusually, by flooding the fields that they grow in, leaving the fruit to float to the surface because they have a small air pocket inside.
+They are collected from the water and the moisture on them allowed to dry off before packaging or processing.
+A small percentage of cranberries are dry picked, and these are generally sold as fresh cranberries, rather than frozen or otherwise processed.

-Cranberries are the traditional accompaniment to roast turkey, and are served in abundance at Thanksgiving and over the festive season.
-Because they have a slightly sharp flavour they go very well with sweet or savoury foods, our cranberry muffins recipe is perfect for the combination of sharp and sweet, and very easy to make using fresh cranberries.
+Cranberries are the traditional accompaniment to roast turkey in cranberry sauce, and are served in abundance at Thanksgiving and over the festive season.
+Because they have a slightly sharp flavour they go very well with sweet or savoury foods, our cranberry muffins, or cranberry oat bar recipes are perfect for the combination of sharp and sweet, and very easy to make using fresh cranberries.

 Cranberries can be frozen or used fresh.
 Fresh berries should be stored in the fridge until used.
 Dried cranberries should be stored in an airtight container.

 If freezing fresh cranberries then they should be thoroughly washed and well dried before packing into airtight containers or freezer bags.
-Cranberries that have been frozen then defrosted are not suitable for making cranberry muffins.
+Cranberries that have been frozen then defrosted are not suitable for making cranberry muffins as the berries need to be quite firm.

-Many urologists recommend that drinking a glass of cranberry juice a day will help to keep the urinary tract and bladder healthy, or control mild infections.
-However if symptoms persist then medical advice should always be sought.
+Many urologists recommend that drinking a glass of cranberry juice a day will help to keep the urinary tract and bladder healthy, or control mild infections, however medical advice should always be sought if there are symptoms of an infection.

-Cranberries are also high in vitamin C, but many cranberry juice drinks contain too much sugar or sweetener so caution should be exercised if drinking too much of these heavily sweetened types, try to obtain unsweetened if possible.
+Cranberries contain moderate levels of vitamin C, fibre and manganese, but many cranberry juice drinks contain too much sugar or sweetener, so caution should be exercised if drinking too much of these heavily sweetened types, try to obtain unsweetened if possible.

 Dried cranberries